ChristElise/christelise.github.io/_posts/2024-09-25-cheese-ctf-walkthrough.md

 ---
-title: CTF Walkthrough for TryHackMe Machine Blurry
+title: CTF Walkthrough for TryHackMe Machine Cheese CTF
 date: 2024-09-25 00:00:00 +0300
 categories: [Walkthrough, CTF]
 tags: [TryHackMe, Writeup, LFI]
 image:
-  path: /assets/img/posts/walthrough/tryhackme/2024-09-25-blurry/box-cheesectf.png
+  path: /assets/img/posts/walthrough/tryhackme/2024-09-25-cheese/box-cheesectf.png
 ---

 ## Introduction
-Greetings everyone, in this walkthrough, we will talk about Blurry a TryHackMe machine.
+Greetings everyone, in this walkthrough, we will talk about Cheese CTF a TryHackMe machine.
 This walkthrough is not only meant to catch the flag but also to demonstrate how a penetration tester will approach this machine in a real-world assessment.
 ### Machine Description
 Name: Cheese CTF<br>
 Difficulty: Easy<br>